huangshk/WiMANS/README.md

 }
 ```

-We preprocess video data according to the original paper of video-based models. `--path_data_x` defines the input directory of raw videos. `--path_data_y` defines the input directory of labels. `--model` defines the model for which the videos should be preprocessed. `--path_data_pre_x` defines the output directory of preprocessed videos (*.npy).
+We preprocess video data according to the original paper of video-based models. `--path_data_x` defines the input directory of raw videos. `--path_data_y` defines the path of annotation file. `--model` defines the model for which the videos should be preprocessed. `--path_data_pre_x` defines the output directory of preprocessed videos (*.npy).

 - `--model`: "ResNet", "S3D", "MViT-v1", "MViT-v2", "Swin-T", "Swin-S"